IFB-ElixirFr/biosphere/README.md

   4. And finaly copy the PubKey from the "Public Key for pasting into OpenSSH (...)" at the top of the window.
   You can then copy it in the SSH PubKey field of your Biosphere account parameters.

-#### Connect to your VM

-Once the deployment of your VM is done successfully, you can get all info from the **myVM** tab of the biosphere portal [[go](https://biosphere.france-bioinformatique.fr/cloud)].
-Especially, the column Access will show you howto connect to your VM

-* **http**: click on the link to go on the web portal provided by your VM.

-* **ssh**: click on the link to connect by SSH to to your VM, or copy-paste the link in a terminal.

-**WARNING**: The SSH instruction is valid only for Linux and MacOS computers.
-For Windows PC, you will need to to copy the IP/hostname of your VM and paste it in the configuration of the PuTTY tool:
-  * in the field "Session -> HostName (orIP address)"
-  * and select "SSH" for the "Connection type"

 ### Current infrastructure